Squiggle/conflictvessels/CONTRIBUTING.md

 ### Framework and Structure

+**⚠️ MANDATORY**: All new code requires unit tests with **minimum 95% code coverage**.
+No exceptions.

 - Use **xUnit** for all tests
+- Use **bUnit** for Blazor component tests
-- Organize tests in a separate project: `ConflictVessels.Engine.Tests`
+- Organize tests in separate test projects:
+  - `ConflictVessels.Engine.Tests` - Engine tests
+  - `ConflictVessels.Web.Tests` - Web interface tests
 - Mirror the source folder structure in test project
+- Run `make coverage` to verify coverage before submitting code

 ### Test Naming